kashigrobe/JATDL/README/README.md

 - NPM for package management.
 - Possibly a local tunnel tool for exposing local servers to the public internet.

-## Testing:
-- No specific testing framework implemented as per the provided package.json.

 ## Deployment and Running:
 - Localhost (development environment setup).
 Localtunnel for reverse proxy (as mentioned in the description of the package.json for public exposure).

 # Testing the Application
 Express API Routes